MicrosoftDocs/azure-devops-docs/docs/search/code/administration.md

 ### Installation considerations

-Consider the following when configuring Code Search:
+Consider the following when configuring Search:

 * The Code Search extension must be installed for each TFS collection where you want to use it.
-  When initially configuring Code Search, you can set a checkbox to **Automatically install Code Search extension for existing and new Tem Project Collections** to automate this process.
+  When initially configuring Search, you can set a checkbox to **Automatically install Code Search extension for existing and new Tem Project Collections** to automate this process.

 * If you do not set the checkbox to install the Code Search extension for all your Team Project Collection, while